How to Sell Your House With a Realtor [10 Key Steps]

 Buyer inspections

-• Renegotiating the price
+• Renegotiate the price

-• Backing out of the sale.
+• Back out of the sale.

 Buyer’s loan

-Here’s what that generally looks like:
+Here’s what that typically looks like:

 Why does this matter?

-Get guidance before the buyer’s final walkthrough
+Prepare for the buyer’s final walkthrough

 Confirm what’s needed to close